CoraZhang/Work-Day-Calendar/README.md

 * [Moment.js](https://momentjs.com/) library needed to work with date and time.

 ## What is done
-* Display current date and time on the top of calendar
+* Display current date and real time on the top of calendar
-* Time blocks for standard business hours presented when scrolling
+* Time blocks for standard business hours presented when scrolling (9AM-5PM)
-* Each time blocks are coded to indicate whether in the past (light shell), future(purple) or present(bisque)
+* The time blocks are coded to indicate whether in the past (light shell), future(purple) or present(bisque)
 * The user can enter a event when clicking into the timeblocks
 * The event is saved to local storage when clicking the save button
-* When refreshing the page, the saved events persist
+* When refreshing the page, the saved events persist if the user does not click clear button
+* The clear button deletes local storage.
+After clicking, then refresh the page to clear screen
 * Add sticky footer

-## What needs to be done
-* Add a clear button

 ## User Story